siddhantshar24/social-network-mern-stack/README.md

 Node (13.12.0),
 NPM (6.14.4),
 MongoDB (4.2.0).

-#
-Make sure MongoDB is running on your system and clone this repository.
-#
-Open command line in the cloned folder.
-#
-To install dependencies, run  npm install  or yarn
+To install dependencies, run  npm install  or yarn and make sure MongoDB is running.
-#
 To start the project in your local, in the project directory, you can run:
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.